Kuzay3t/Kuzay3t/README.md

 😄 Pronouns:she/her

 ⚡ Fun fact: I love good food!
 Emphasis on good!!

+Asides tech I'm a ghostwriter, public speaker, ardent volunteer, STEM education enthusiast and advocate.
+Thanks for stopping by🌱!
 <!--
 **Kuzay3t/Kuzay3t** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.